NetSweet/netsuite/README.md

 ## Configuration

 Not sure how to find your account id?
-Search for "web service preferences" in the NetSuite global search.
+[Here's a guide.](http://mikebian.co/find-netsuite-web-services-account-number/)

 ```ruby
 NetSuite.configure do